-Blackjack insurance will usually be placed when the dealer’s upcard is an Ace and you anticipate that their final score will be a blackjack.
+Blackjack insurance will usually be placed when the dealer’s upcard is an Ace, and you anticipate their final score will be a blackjack.
 This means that the dealer’s next card will be valued at 10.
 You may ask why a player would place a bet on the outcome of the dealer’s cards.
 Well, in Blackjack circles, this is known as a form of security that safeguards your existing bet.

-In essence, the insurance is not so much about protecting your original bet or salvaging a bad hand.
+In essence, insurance is not so much about protecting your original bet or salvaging a bad hand.
 Instead, it is a straightforward standalone bet with odds of 2 to 1 where you will only win if the dealer scores a 10-value card, i.e., a face card or 10, on their next draw.

 Blackjack Insurance Rules

 Although there are multiple variations of blackjack that each have its specific rules, you can be sure that the insurance rule is the same across all variations.

 There are unique reasons for blackjack insurance being different when talking about side bets.
 As the name suggests, side bets usually occur on the side of the game, and you are free to bet whatever you want.
 With blackjack insurance, however, you can only bet a specific amount.
 Due to this, the insurance is classified as a side bet.

 The three basic rules of blackjack insurance are:

 - the dealer must display an Ace